PawelGozdz/Project-21-Investors/HOW_TO.md

   * `assets`: All the images, icons, static js files and the fonts needed to run the site.
 Any new assets must be placed here.
   * `files`: Contain the PDFs of the guides.
   * `styles`: All the CSS(SASS) styles separated into folders to have a modular structure.
-  * `views`: You can create more pages in this folder using JADE (.jade) instead of writing pure HTML.
+  * `views`: You can create more pages in this folder using PUG (.pug) instead of writing pure HTML.
     * `guides`: The JADE file for each guide page, you can add more guides in this place or edit their content of the current ones.
     * `layouts`: The main template files which contain your header and your footer used for all the guides.
 This is very useful to avoid putting the same header and footer in each guide, or webpage.
     * `mixins`: Pieces of JADE files that are used for the same purpose of the layouts, which is to avoid repeat code in each guide template and instead use a mixing to place the same menu, share bar, page title, etc. just passing an attribute for each one.
 * `.editorconfig`: Used to set a configuration for your editor code, like use spaces instead tabs, the charset, of the files, etc.
 * `.gitignore`: Here is where you can set which files/folders shouldn't be tracked by `git`, that means, the file/folder written in this file will not be pushed to the repository such as `node_modules` and `dist` folder.
-* `package.json`: When you run the command `yarn install`, the packages installed are the ones listed in this file with the version that were installed, if you need to add more packages you can do it runing the command `yarn add package_name --save ` then a new package will be installed in the `node_modules` folder and the `package.json` will be updated with a new line of the package added.
+* `package.json`: When you run the command `npm install`, the packages installed are the ones listed in this file with the version that were installed, if you need to add more packages you can do it runing the command `npm install package_name --save ` then a new package will be installed in the `node_modules` folder and the `package.json` will be updated with a new line of the package added.
 * `webpack.config.js`: This is one of the most important files because it's the one that builds the production package and also the development environment, compiling the SASS and Jade files into HTML and CSS code.
 It also minifies all the files.